 Habitat restrictions in the Bering Sea with most restrictions tied to trawl gear.
 Areas with no nonpelagic trawl like Norton Sound still have viable crab fisheries. © NOAA Fisheries

 Now that the governing bodies have been identified, who are the user groups that are involved in various fisheries that target the same beloved species that us recreational fishers are enamored with?
 Outside of recreational and subsistence use you have commercial fisheries that take the vast majority of available harvest for a particular species.
 There is nothing wrong with utilizing a directed commercial harvest on a fish species that contributes both to the livelihoods of fishing families and provides tax revenue for the state—as long as it is managed sustainably.
 The issue lies where certain fisheries and gear types are leveraging themselves to get more than everyone else.
-This is when the failure of the Magnuson-Stevenson Act is most evident.
+This is when the failure of the Magnuson-Stevens Act is most evident.
 When a user group has a higher bycatch than the directed fisheries, it is a pretty good indicator that the governing process is failing.

 Bycatch Mortality